basiccontainers/basiccontainers.github.io/webapps/continuousDeployment.md

  ![webapp](./img/resultofbuild.png)

 ## Trigger a build
-Now we want to see if you our build pipeline really results in our application been redeployed and updated
+Now we want to see if our build pipeline really results in our application been redeployed and updated
 - In the project repo.
 Modify the html file ``mslearn-deploy-run-container-app-service/dotnet/SampleWeb/Pages/Index.cshtml``.
 For the sake of simplicity perform these changes in the github UI
-- Simply change the text in   ``  <h1 class="display-4">Welcome</h1> `` to something else
+- Simply change the text in   ``  <h1 class="display-4">Welcome</h1> `` to something else.
 - Update file by committing and push change in the github UI.
 - Once the workflow is complete open the application URL(can be found in the AppService overview in the portal)
+- Confirm changes have been deployed